mariagvaliente/templates/README.md

 # My templates for cortex-analyzers
-Templates for autofocus analyzer and hybridanalysis analyzer
+Templates for autofocus, hybridanalysis and greynoise analyzers